Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Loss Functions and Estimator Selection

 \citet{ledoit:2004}, \citet{bickelb:2008}, and \citet{rothman:2009}, among others, have employed analogous (scaled) Frobenius losses to prove various optimality results, defining $\eta_0^{(jl)} = 1/J$, $\forall j, l$.
 This particular choice of scaling factor is such that whatever the value of $J$, $\lVert \mathbf{I}_{J \times J} \rVert_{F, \eta_0} = 1$.
 With such a scaling factor, the loss function may be viewed as a relative loss whose yardstick is the $J \times J$ identity matrix.
 A similarly reasonable option for when the true covariance matrix is assumed to be dense is $\eta_0^{(jl)} = 1/J^2$.
-This weighting scheme effectively computes the average squared error across every entry of the covariance matrix.
-Note, however, that when the scaling factor is constant, it only impacts the interpretation of the loss.
+This weighting scheme effectively computes the average squared error across every entry of the covariance matrix; however, when the scaling factor is constant, it only impacts the interpretation of the loss.
 Constant scaling factors have no impact on our asymptotic analysis.
-Thus, it is not a nuisance parameter in the conventional sense since it need not be estimated.
+Since it need not be estimated, it is not a nuisance parameter in the conventional sense.

-Further, when the scaling factor is constant, the risk minimizers are identical for the cross-validated observation-level Frobenius risk and the common cross-validated Frobenius risk.
+When the scaling factor of Equation~\eqref{observation-level-frob-loss} is constant, the risk minimizers are identical for the cross-validated observation-level Frobenius risk and the common cross-validated Frobenius risk \rone{ \citep[used by, for example,][]{bickelb:2008,rothman:2009,fan:2013,fang:2015}}.

 \begin{proposition} Define the cross-validated Frobenius risk for an estimator $\hat{\Psi}_k$ as